-Suspect arrested, handed court date for attempting to break into north shore ambulance station - Kamloops News
+Suspect arrested, handed court date for attempting to break into North Shore ambulance station - Kamloops News

 A break in attempt at a BC Ambulance Service station on the North Shore landed a man in RCMP cells early Tuesday morning.

-In a news release, Kamloops Mounties said officers attended a building on the 200-block of Clapperton Road at approximately 1:55 a.m., where a man had allegedly attempted to gain entry.
+In a news release, Kamloops Mounties said officers attended a building on the 200-block of Clapperton Road at about 1:55 a.m., where a man had allegedly attempted to gain entry.

 "The suspect never gained access to the station.
 Nothing was taken, no one was injured, and there was no damage to the station," BC EHS said in an email to Castanet Kamloops.